AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Adding a contact: `cadd`

 At the start of every semester, you may need to take many new modules.
-You can use _command_ `cadd` to add the contacts of your module lecturer or TA.
+You can use _command_ `cadd` to add the contacts of `Jon Cheng`, your CS2103T TA.

 **Format:** `cadd n/NAME e/EMAIL [p/PHONE_NUMBER] [a/ADDRESS] [th/TELEGRAM_HANDLE] [z/ZOOM] [t/TAG]…`